 - 7 Trading assets.
-Report the quarterly average for the fully consolidated bank for assets held for trading (as defined for Schedule RC, item 5). - 8 Lease financing receivables (net of unearned income).
+Report the quarterly average for the fully consolidated bank's trading assets (as defined for Schedule RC, item 5).
+Trading assets include trading derivatives with positive fair values. - 8 Lease financing receivables (net of unearned income).
 Report the quarterly average for the fully consolidated bank's lease financing receivables, net of unearned income (as defined for Schedule RC-C, part I, item 10, column B, on the FFIEC 041; column A on the FFIEC 031). - 9 Total assets.
 Report the quarterly average for the bank's total assets, as defined for "Total assets," on Schedule RC, item 12, except that this quarterly average should reflect all debt securities (not held for trading) at amortized cost and available-for-sale equity securities with readily determinable fair values at the lower of cost or fair value, and equity securities without readily determinable fair values at historical cost.
 In addition, to the extent that net deferred tax assets included in the bank's total assets, if any, include the deferred tax effects of any unrealized holding gains and losses on available-for-sale debt securities, these deferred tax effects may be excluded from the determination of the quarterly average for total assets.
 If these deferred tax effects are excluded, this treatment must be followed consistently over time.